Peace be upon you, beautiful people of the world, and Ramadan Kareem! My absolute favorite time of the year has come to revive the hearts.

 If we think about it for just a minute, maybe this time is a new opportunity.
 This is a chance to re-connect with our purpose of living.

-This Ramadan, I will be doing reflections, like this:
+This Ramadan, I will be journaling reflections.
+Today’s goes a little like this:

 - Chit-chat as usual, about the day…